One Year Foundation CourseStarts SEPT 2021

 11 study weekends from September to June, with home study work and assignments.

-Course start dates are listed below for Cork & Dublin, however, the final enrolment date is October 10th to accommodate last minute applications.
+Course start dates are listed below for Dublin, however, the final enrolment date is October 10th to accommodate last-minute applications.

-Dublin – September 26th, final enrolment date, October 10th
+Dublin – September 25/26th start day, final enrolment date, October 10th

 Class Size, Format and Tutors